quasarframework/quasar/docs/src/pages/quasar-cli-webpack/developing-capacitor-apps/configuring-capacitor.md

 Some properties from this file will get overwritten as we'll see in next section.

-## quasar.config.js
+## quasar.config file
-There are two places in `/quasar.config.js` where you can configure Quasar specific features for Capacitor.
+There are two places in the `/quasar.config` file where you can configure Quasar specific features for Capacitor.

 ```js
 return {